NBISweden/workshop-reproducible-research/pages/rmarkdown/r-markdown-7-extra-material.md

   Notebooks while using the same standardised YAML header.

-* Quarto is decoupled from RStudio and R itself: you can easily use it in VSCode, JupyterLab, your favourite text editor or (of course) Rstudio.
+* Quarto is decoupled from RStudio and R itself: you can easily use it in VSCode, JupyterLab, your favourite text editor or (of course) RStudio.

 Posit has stated that they will continue to support R Markdown in the future, but that some new features will only be available in Quarto.
 This means that you